tylertitsworth/5th-age-srd/Classes/Warlord.md

 ### Just Stay Calm

-Quick action, when the escalation die is 2+
+Quick Action, when the escalation die is 2+

 **Recharge** 16+ after battle